Support our siblings affected by disaster, hunger and oppression through One Great Hour of Sharing.

 Jenny is originally from Nicaragua.
 Her father, Norman Bent, is a retired pastor of the Moravian Church and a long-time social advocate in ecumenical programs for peace and justice.
 Her mother, Modestina, was a Sunday school teacher and very involved in her local women’s group.
 Jenny is the third child of a family of five.
 She attended college at the National Autonomous University of Nicaragua, where she received her bachelor’s degree in laboratory science.
 Her special interests include sewing, crocheting and growing roses.

 The youngest of five children, Mark grew up in southeast Ohio in the foothills of the Appalachians.
-His father, Frank, is a retired pastor who has also been involved for over 30 years with the Coalition for Appalachian Ministry, an organization of Reformed denominations that helps connect and support community-based organizations.
-At 91, Mark’s mother, Catherine, remains passionate about Christian education, which she helps lead for the Amesville-New England parish.
+His father, Rev. Frank E. Hare, was involved for over 30 years with the Coalition for Appalachian Ministry, an organization of Reformed denominations that helps connect and support community-based organizations.
+Mark’s mother, Catherine, remains passionate about Christian education, which she helps lead for the Amesville-New England parish.
 Mark has a B.A. in environmental studies from Warren Wilson College and an M.S. in forestry from Michigan State University.

 Jenny is a member of First Moravian Church in Managua, Nicaragua.
 Mark is a member of Amesville Presbyterian Church in Amesville, Ohio, part of the Scioto Valley Presbytery.
 Married since 2008, they are the parents of two daughters, Keila Rosa and Annika Estela.